OpenDSU/docssite/pages/beginners/DSU Object (RFC-063).md

-# Abstract
+# **Abstract**

 A DSU object is an entity that exists temporarily in the Execution Environment (EE) to manage the controlled access to data assembled from the brick storage.
 Once created, DSU objects can be understood as (micro) file systems containing data and code "booted" in a sandboxed part of the EE.
-It can also be understood as a key/value micro-database, with each path to a file being the key and the value being the content of that file.[Full DSU introduction](/https://www.google.com/url?q=https%3A%2F%2Fopendsu.com%2Frfc001&sa=D&source=docs/).
+It can also be understood as a key/value micro-database, with each path to a file being the key and the value being the content of that file.
+[Full DSU introduction](/https://www.google.com/url?q=https%3A%2F%2Fopendsu.com%2Frfc001&sa=D&source=docs/).

 <p align="justify">This document presents all available DSU operations that allow developers to perform actions on a DSU instance.
 Important functions are used to perform file system operations such as read, write, delete etc. Advanced functions can be used for configuring DSUs.</p>